artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise002.md

 ## Requirements:

-1. The function countVowels should be defined in the Exercise class.
+1. The function countVowels should be defined in the Exercise002 class.
 2. The function countVowels should return an integer indicating the number of vowels in the input string.

 Input: A string str (1 ≤ |str| ≤ 10^5) consisting of printable ASCII characters.